abtzpro/DeepDive/README.md

 ## Use case

-DeepDive was built to assist cybersecurity researchers, federal investigators, private detectives and forensic investigators with darkweb investigations and fingerprinting threat actors therein.
+DeepDive is being developed to assist cybersecurity researchers, federal investigators, private detectives and forensic investigators with darkweb investigations and fingerprinting threat actors therein.

 ## Special Notes

-DeepDive was built dual purpose.
-Iniitally as a tool to help as described above as well as its secondary purpose, to p*** off the attacker who revels in attacking on of my machines by hopefully making it much harder to obtain their tools.
-Thats rights buddy, this one's for you.
+DeepDive was designed dual purpose.
+Iniitally as a tool to help as described above as well as its secondary purpose,

+"to p*** off the attacker who revels in attacking one of my machines by hopefully making it much harder to obtain their tools.

+**That's right buddy, this one's for you**."